Frida Perlen: Objectives shared with the IFFF: press officer

 She used her access to the press to generate a wider audience to the numerous concepts for "peace education" elaborated at IFFF conferences.
 Yet even in the immediate aftermath of war, the mainstream middle-class press were resistant to progressive texts advocating ideas such as banning war-related toys, the abolition of the death penalty or a ban on corporal punishment.
 Even after four years of suffering and anguish, there was little appetite for rethinking old familiar tropes.
 Quite quickly Frida Perlen and her fellow activists were subjected to violent attacks.
 An example occurred at the end of 1920 at Stuttgart's Christmas Market.
 Perlen herself recorded the event in an article in "Die Frau im Staat", an IFFF-produced magazine.
 She had been running a "pacifist book stand" which was broken into at night and placed under virtual siege during daylight hours: "So the youth wing of the Alldeutscher Verband had evidently conspired to give us 'a particularly high appreciation' of their mental processes!
 They arrived in little platoons, mostly of students, adorned with swastikas.
 What we had to listen to!
 'You work to drag the nation through the dirt: your standing here is a disgrace'...".
 After this, the emerging National Socialist media did their best to stir up hatred against these "twisted" German women.
 The pacifist activists were all identified as Jewish (correctly, in the case of Perlen), and because of their "internationalism", (Note: Words such as "international" and "cosmopolitan" were dog whistle terms used by the Hitlerites during this period to indicate Jewishness.) fit only to be ostracised in their own land.

 Perlen refused to be silenced.
 A striking aspect of the way in which her pacifist activism developed during the 1920s is the extent to which she continued to build in her international contacts.
 In 1922, she returned to The Hague, in order to participate at an IFFF world conference held under the banner, "Ein neuer Friede" ("A new peace").
 In November 1923, she applied for a visa to visit Switzerland.
 According to her visa application this was in order to work in Geneva at the international main office of the IFFF.
-She evidently remeined in Switzerland for some time after concluding her business at the IFFF office.
+She evidently remained in Switzerland for some time after concluding her business at the IFFF office.
 She later recalled how much she had appreciated the soothing atmosphere one of the IFFF's regular summer schools, held for the training and education of members.